rpellerin/rpellerin.github.io/content/the-ultimate-sports-video.md

 # Ski videos

 Here my conclusion is that it all depends on the music.
 I would recommend to pick the music before starting any editing.
 I find songs of alternating fast phases and slow phases the best, as you can sort of tell a story.
 When the rythm is fast and energetic, you can cram in as much action as you want.
-When it's more relaxed, it's easy to switch to contemplative scenes, landscapes, etc.
+When it's more relaxed, it's easy to switch to contemplative scenes, landscapes, etc. Here is [a music creator on Youtube](https://www.youtube.com/@AlexGrohlMusic), who makes great background music for sports-oriented videos.
+[Here's another channel](https://www.youtube.com/@EuphoriaAudioMusic).

 Regarding the shots now.